 The information displayed includes the recent status of a host or endpoint, when the monitor was last checked, its URL, and, if applicable, the TLS certificate expiration time.
 There is also a sparkline showing downtime history.

-Click Certificates status to view information about certificates that are being monitored.
-The TLS Certificates page shows the TLS certificate data in your indices.
+The Certificates page lists the TLS certificates that are being monitored and shows the TLS certificate data in your indices.

 In addition to the common name, associated monitors, issuer information, and SHA fingerprints, an assigned status is derived from the threshold values in the Settings page.